jacebrowning/gitman/docs/interfaces/cli.md

 gitman show <name>
 ```

-To display the path to the configuration file:
+To display the path to the config file:

 ```sh
 gitman show --config